LeslieJohnson/Surplus-example/doc/Pictures.md

 they're displayed is better.

 ### Prefetching images
-Prefetching all images would be too much to handle, so we only use three.
+Prefetching all images would be too much to handle, so I only use three.
-`current`, `previous` and `next` are Surplus node elements that will contain the images for display.
+`current`, `previous` and `next` are Surplus nodes that will contain the images for display.

+NOTE: Properties on Surplus nodes may be added and modified directly, as in `current.position = 'absolute'`.

-`nextPic()` and `prevPic()` functions select a new picture as the user cycles through the `filelist` array by clicking on chevrons or swiping on touch-sensitive devices.
-The `picIndex()` cycles through the array to make it seem circular to the user.
+The `nextPic()` and `prevPic()` functions select a new picture as the user cycles through the `filelist` array by clicking on chevrons or swiping on touch-sensitive devices, and updating the array index `picIndex()`, which cycles through the array to make it seem circular to the user.
+The same is done for `prevIndex()` and `nextIndex()`.

-NOTE: Properties on Surplus nodes may be added and modified, as in `current.position = 'absolute'`.

 With each click (or swipe) a new image is loaded.
 But the trick here is that the newly loading image isn't the one the user sees.
 The user sees an image that's *already* loaded, while a new one is fetched asynchronously in the background.

 The user can only select the previous or next image, as there is no option for random selection.
-Prefetching these two images makes sense.
+Prefetching these two unseen images anticipates the user's next selection in either direction.
+This forms a three image sliding window that moves across the array of pictures, with the oldest dropped, the newest preloaded, and the user viewing the one in the middle.

 The users could easily outrun the prefetch, but hopefully they will spend enough time looking at the selected pic to allow the prefetch to catch up.

-NOTE: Outrunning the prefetch doesn’t hurt, but clicking or swiping has no effect until the image is loaded.
+Outrunning the prefetch doesn’t hurt, but clicking or swiping has no effect until the image is loaded.

-The current view is `current`, and `previous` and `next` are initialized to contain their appropriate images.
+The `current`, `previous` and `next` views are initialized to contain their respective images before any user interaction.

-In `nextPic()` `next.src` is tested to see if the image is loaded, which should always be true if everything goes right.
-When `nextPic()` is invoked, the current `current` then becomes `previous` without any other action.
+When `nextPic()` is invoked, the `current.src` image is copied to `previous.src`.
 We know that it's already been loaded.
-In the same way, `next` image content is copied to `current`, and `next` is given a new node with empty content to be loaded by `fetchPic()`.

-NOTE: The `current` node doesn't change.
+In the same way, `next` image content is copied to `current`, and `next.src` is given new content by `fetchPic()`.
+The `current` node doesn't change.
 Instead, `current.src` gets new content.
-The same is not true for `previous` and `next`, whose old nodes will be garbage collected, avoiding memory leaks.

-The `picIndex()` is updated, and `next` has a new image loaded asynchronously in the background.
+Likewise with `previous` and `next`.
+The indexes for the three nodes are updated, and `next` has a new image loaded asynchronously in the background.

 `prevPic()` is identical to `nextPic()`, except it cycles in the other direction.

-`fetchPic()` does what it says, using ES6 `fetch`, which returns a `promise`.
-Note that the actual update is done inside this function because that's how promises work.
+`fetchPic()` does what it says, using ES6 `fetch`, which returns a promise.
+Note that the actual update is done inside this function closure after it returns.
 This allows the operation to work in the background, asynchronously.

 When the page first loads, the user hasn't yet selected an image, so nothing would be displayed without initialization.
 We initialize our